pierre-bourguet/3-tag-rna-seq/README.md

 - output stranded and unstranded bigwig files
 - created an alternative version of the genome files to include a transgenic construct

-I also added a post processing step which generates:
+I added a post processing step which generates:
 - files with aggregated counts
 - multiQC
 - tables and plots to summarize statistics for trimming, collapsing, mapping